johnnovak/RML-Amiga/docs/docs/games/k-l.md

 ## Lancelot

-- Use the **SAVE** command to save your game, just press ++enter++ at the "Insert save disc" prompt, then enter `save:your_save_name` to save the game under your chosen name.
+- Use the **SAVE** command to save your game.
+Press ++enter++ at the "Insert save disc" prompt, then enter `save:your_save_name` to save the game under your chosen name.
 The save games are stored in the `Harddisk\Lacelot\save` folder.

 - Use the **RESTORE** command and the same process to load your previously